 SCOPE OF THIS CHAPTER

-Working Together requires the local authority to report any incident that meets the above criteria to Ofsted and, the relevant LSCB(s) promptly, and within five working days of becoming aware that the incident has occurred.
+Working Together to Safeguard Children requires the local authority to report any serious incident to the national Child Safeguarding Practice Review within 5 working days of becoming aware that the incident has occurred.

 This chapter outlines the steps that should be taken in the event of the suspicious death of/serious harm to a child living in the community or the death of/serious harm to any child in care (Looked After).
-These steps are in addition to any actions carried out in relation to the need to hold a Serious Case Review and the work of the Child Death Overview Panel.
+These steps are in addition to any actions carried out in relation to the need to hold a Child Safeguarding Practice Review and the work of the Child Death Overview Panel.

 For detailed information on the processes in Derby and Derbyshire for responding to the death of, or serious injury to, a child please click on the relevant link below: